Skip to main content

 We will find out why HTTP proxies were named as forward, why the CONNECT method is not always used, and how to get unique DEBUG info from proxy

-Plaint HTTP exmplonation
+Plaint HTTP explanation

 In the article, we have already discussed how the TLS handshake goes after the HTTP CONNECT request.
 But let me show how you can talk to an HTTP server via Proxy without additional CONNECT requests.